TongjiZhanglab/ChromBERT-tools/docs/source/commands/infer_trn.rst

    regulator-regulator edges on this regions (filtered by the specified threshold/quantile)

 ``subnetwork_regulator_k*.pdf``
-   regulator subnetwork on this regions
+   regulator subnetwork on this regions, if you specify ``--regulator "regulator1;regulator2;regulator3"``, you will get the subnetwork for each regulator

 ``overlap_region.bed``
    Regions successfully processed